Anshika1110/CODSOFT_Task_02/README.md

-Simple Calculator
+# Simple Calculator

 Welcome to the Simple Calculator!
 This is a basic calculator program written in Python.
 It allows you to perform simple arithmetic operations: addition, subtraction, multiplication, and division.

-Features:
+# Features:

-Addition: Adds two numbers.
+1.Addition: Adds two numbers.

-Subtraction: Subtracts the second number from the first number.
+2.Subtraction: Subtracts the second number from the first number.

-Multiplication: Multiplies two numbers.
+3.Multiplication: Multiplies two numbers.

-Division: Divides the first number by the second number (handles division by zero).
+4.Division: Divides the first number by the second number (handles division by zero).

-Follow the prompts:
+# Follow the prompts:

-Enter the first number.
+->Enter the first number.

-Enter the second number.
+->Enter the second number.

-Choose an operation (1 for addition, 2 for subtraction, 3 for multiplication, 4 for division).
+->Choose an operation (1 for addition, 2 for subtraction, 3 for multiplication, 4 for division).

 Contributions: